cfu288/CellNeuro/Notes.md

         * topographic map in each
         * orientation colums - cells in all layers in a vertical column have the same preferred orientation for light bars (or edges)
         * over a min or so, all possible orientations are represented.
-      * Ocular dominance columns
-        * each eye is represented in alternating bands of cells.
+      * **Ocular dominance columns** - each eye is represented in alternating bands of cells.
       * Color sensitivity in set of cells, call this collection of color sensitive cells a blob.
       * info from primary visual cortex gets sent to other layers of the cortex for "further processing"
-    * Depth perception
-      * Need two eyes that have some overlap in receptive fields
-      * Look at a point on 3D object points that are art of this object that are in front and behind **fixation point**
+    * **Depth perception** - Need two eyes that have some overlap in receptive fields.
+Look at a point on 3D object points that are part of this object that are in front and behind **fixation point**.
+This disparity is sensed by specific cells in the brain binocular disparity cells which interpret the images as part of one structure but in 3d
       * points that are part of this object that are in front and behind fixation point will fall on slightly different places on the 2 retinas
-      * this disparity is sensed by specific cells in the brain binocular disparity cells which interpret the images as part of one structure but in 3d
       * if disparities are too far apart, you will see 2 images
     * **Auditory system**
       * **Sound intensity** - measured in decibels, measured in logs